 As I look back and see the path I’ve traveled, I understand now that the past was nothing but training.
 It doesn’t define me.

-How To Make It Work For You: Maybe you’re perfect and have never made a mistake.
-That means you’re a delicate Snowflake who refuses to take a hard look at yourself.
+How To Make It Work For You: Blame others for your mistakes and disadvantages in life?
+Stop being a pansy who refuses to take a hard look at yourself.
 People who become successful understand that mistakes are only stupid if you don’t take the time to learn from them.
 Pinpoint your mistakes, own them, and learn from them.

 4. Loser Friends Stick Around